stanley1208/NLP_Learning_from_Coursera/README.md

-This is the NLP example code I learn from the Coursera.
+This is the NLP example code I practice and learn from the Coursera.